-Canon 5A(3)(d)(iii) of the Mississippi Code of Judicial Conduct prohibits a candidate for judicial office from knowingly misrepresenting his/her "qualifications, present position, or other fact concerning the candidate" The Special Committee has previously opined that a candidate who holds another judicial office may use the title "judge" in campaign literature if the material clearly identifies the circumstances justifying the use of the title and identifies the judgeship currently held.
+Canon 5A(3)(d)(iii) of the Mississippi Code of Judicial Conduct prohibits a candidate for judicial office from knowingly misrepresenting his/her "qualifications, present position, or other fact concerning the candidate . . . " The Special Committee has previously opined that a candidate who holds another judicial office may use the title "judge" in campaign literature if the material clearly identifies the circumstances justifying the use of the title and identifies the judgeship currently held.
 See Special Committee Opinion 2006-002.
 This opinion also provides that phrases and logos must contain such phrases as "elect" before a candidate's name and "for" between the candidate's name and position sought, in an easily readable size and form, in those circumstances in which the candidate does not hold the judicial office sought.
-Id.

 All candidates for judicial office are held to a high standard of accuracy in their campaign advertisements.
 Judicial robes, often used by candidates in judicial campaign materials, are a widely recognized symbol of judicial office.
-Like the use of the term"judge,"the depiction of a candidate wearing a judicial robe may be misleading in certain circumstances.
+Like the use of the term "judge", the depiction of a candidate wearing a judicial robe may be misleading in certain circumstances.
 For example, the depiction of a candidate wearing a robe when he/she currently holds no judicial office and has never held judicial office misrepresents the candidate's present position and violates Canon 5A(3)(d)(iii).
 Furthermore, in those instances in which a sitting judge seeks a different judicial office or a former judge seeks judicial office, the depiction of the candidate wearing a judicial robe may also imply that the candidate currently holds the office sought.
-Therefore, the Special Committee is of the opinion that while a candidate who presently holds or previously held a judicial office may be depicted in campaign materials wearing a judicial robe, the advertisements must also clearly identify the office currently or previously held in an easily readable size and form, such that the materials will not mislead the voter as to the candidate's present position.
+Therefore, the Special Committee is of the opinion that campaign materials wearing a judicial robe, the advertisements must also clearly identify the office currently or previously held in and easily readable size and form, such that the materials will not mislead the voter as to the candidate's present position.